 - If our only goal is to be perfect, then all we can experience is relief.
 Joy should be our ultimate goal.

-- A 5 year old’s brain is not a mini-adult brain.
-The last area of a brain to develop is the pre-frontal cortex which affects judgement.
-Children’s brains do not have the capbability to think through implications (of not practicing for example).
+- A 5-year-old’s brain is not a mini-adult brain.
+The last area of a brain to develop is the pre-frontal cortex which affects judgment.
+Children’s brains do not have the capability to think through implications (of not practicing for example).
 They are only in the “now.”

 We had lunch at Maria Mia with several of Susan’s Texas friends, of whom we got to know well this week!